The Duchess of Cornwall supports over 90 charities as Patron or President.

 In 2016, Her Majesty The Queen passed on a number of Patronages to other members of The Royal Family.
 As part of this, The Duchess of Cornwall assumed new Patronages at charities Barnardo's, Battersea Dogs & Cats Home and The Royal School of Needlework.

-Her Royal Highness's first Patronage was the National Osteoporosis Society (NOS).
+Her Royal Highness's first Patronage was the Royal Osteoporosis Society (ROS).
 Her Royal Highness's involvement in this Charity began in 1994 after seeing her own mother suffering with this disease, resulting in her early death at the age of 72.
-This led Her Royal Highness to The NOS, and she has remained heavily involved in supporting the Charity, firstly as its Patron and then as its President, as huge strides have been made in the diagnosis, treatment and research of osteoporosis.
+This led Her Royal Highness to The ROS, and she has remained heavily involved in supporting the Charity, firstly as its Patron and then as its President, as huge strides have been made in the diagnosis, treatment and research of osteoporosis.

 Over the years Her Royal Highness has held receptions, attended events, and made many impassioned speeches, always taking an active and very personal interest in raising awareness of their work.
 In 2007, Her Royal Highness received the Kohn Foundation Award from Dr Ralph Kohn in recognition of her contribution to raising awareness of osteoporosis, and Her Royal Highness now presents her own award – the Duchess of Cornwall Award; which recognises an outstanding contribution to the field of osteoporosis.